Teacher of Mathematics

 Person specification

-The person we are looking for should:
+person we are looking for should:

-- Be creative and hardworking.
+- Be creative

-- Have excellent personal organisational skills.
+excellent personal organisational skills. - Be

-- Be prepared to contribute to broad aspects of Mathematics and related activities.
+prepared to contribute to broad aspects of Mathematics and related activities. - Be

-- Be able to work successfully as part of a highly effective and successful team.
+to work successfully as part of a highly effective and successful team.

-Qualifications and experience:
+and experience:

-- A graduate with qualified teacher status.
-The successful candidate will teach Mathematics to Years 7 – 13.
+graduate with qualified teacher status.
+The successful candidate will teach

-- An outstanding teacher in Mathematics with a strong teaching record.
+outstanding teacher in Mathematics with a strong teaching record. - Relevant qualifications (both formal and

-- Relevant qualifications (both formal and through appropriate experience) to meet the challenge of the appointment.
+through appropriate experience) to meet the challenge of the appointment. - Excellent in-depth knowledge of the place of

-- Excellent in-depth knowledge of the place of Mathematics in the development of young people and of the place of within the wider curriculum.
+Mathematics in the development of young people and of the place of within the wider curriculum.

 Job description